spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 </button>
 ```

+> [!NOTE]
+> Notice that the transmission is alone inside the server action.
+By default, Groovy returns the last value, so a return keyword is optional when sending the transmission back to the client.

 ### **Example 2: Form Submission and Data Handling**

 This example shows a form that, upon submission, sends all its input values to the server.
 The Groovy closure accesses this data via the `t` object, performs a database operation, and then returns a transmission to reload the page.